MasterBubbles/End-Ghost-Keys/README.md

 cat line4U >> output_keys.ini
 ```

+Then, save the file with `CTRL+O`, `Enter`, and `CTRL+X`

-Step 2: Now you need to create a copy of your keyremap.ini and rename it 'keys.ini' (I have purposefully changed it so you would not apply the script on the original .ini file, always keep backups!)
+**Step 2**: Now you need to create a copy of your keyremap.ini and rename it 'keys.ini' (I have purposefully changed it so you would not apply the script on the original .ini file, always keep backups!)

 To do so, simply use the command below: